Christian Hørby: Hobro IK

 In the summer 2019, Hørby left Randers FC and went on a trial at Hobro IK and played in a game for the clubs reserve team, which earned him a spot on the Hobro's U19 squad.

 On 5 July 2020, Hørby got his official debut for Hobro in the Danish Superliga against his former club Randers FC.
 Hørby started on the bench, but replaced Edgar Babayan in the 60th minute.

 Thisted and return to Hobro

 On 20 August 2021, Hørby joined Thisted FC.
 After two seasons at Thisted, Hobro IK confirmed on 4 July 2023, that Hørby had returned to the club, signing a deal until June 2025.
-Hobro played very few minutes before the club confirmed on August 1, 2024 that they had terminated the player's contract by mutual agreement with Hørby.
+Hobro played very few minutes before the club confirmed on 1 August 2024 that they had terminated the player's contract by mutual agreement with Hørby.

-On August 2, 2024 Thisted confirmed that Hørby returned to Thisted FC on a one-year deal.
+On 2 August 2024 Thisted confirmed that Hørby returned to Thisted FC on a one-year deal.
 In July 2025, Hørby's contract was extended.

+Fremad Amager

+On 8 June 2026, Hørby joined fellow Danish 2nd Division side Fremad Amager on a contract.